jasonish/evebox/README.md

 recompile/restart, and changes to the web app will trigger a recompile of the javascript and a browser refresh.

+## A Note on Authentication

+Currently EveBox provides no authentication as I have not been happy with some basic attempts, and I want to get it right.
+Also, its trivial to host behind an authenticating reverse proxy, like you might do for Elastic Search.

 ## Change Log

 See https://github.com/jasonish/evebox/blob/master/CHANGELOG.md .